saikireeti123/Devops-AWS/docker.md

 ##  containerization
 ------------------------
-containerization is technique that allows the developers to package the applications with their dependencies into a isolated area called container to make easy deployment  and manage applications  in different environments like dev,qa,staging and production.
+* containerization is technique that allows the developers to package the applications with their dependencies into a isolated area called container to make easy deployment  and manage applications  in different environments like dev,qa,staging and production.
-* docker is not  used for client side applications,used for server side applications.
+* Docker is not  used for client side applications,used for server side applications.

 * Various container runtime:
    * containerd:
    * Runc:
    * oci(Open-Container-initiative):
    * Cri-o:
 ## dockerfile
 -------------
 Dockerfile is a list of instructions to create a docker image which is used to automate the process of building an image.